mrkkrp/markkarpov.com/tutorial/megaparsec.md

-In older version of the library, `ParseError`s were returned directly by functions like `parse`, but version 7 delays calculation of line and column for each error, as well as fetching of relevant line on input for displaying in case of an error.
+In older version of the library, `ParseError`s were returned directly by functions like `parse`, but version 7 delays calculation of line and column for each error, as well as fetching of the relevant line on input for displaying in case of an error.
 This is done to be make parsing faster, because all this information is usually useful only when a parser fails.
 Another problem of older versions of the library is that displaying several parse errors at once required re-traversal of input each time to fetch the right line.

 The problem is solved with the `ParseErrorBundle` data type: